NoaneDan/Data-Structures/README.md

 # Data-Structures
-C implementation of the common data structures.
+JAVA implementation of the common data structures.